phuchoang2603/sis-arxiv-vad-papers/content/papers/PLOVAD_Prompting_Vision-Language_Models_for_Open_Vocabulary_Video_Anomaly_Detection/index.md

 - Unsupervised
 - Hybrid
 github_link:
-description: A novel framework (PLOVAD) leveraging prompt tuning on large-scale pretrained image-based vision-language models for open vocabulary video anomaly detection, incorporating domain-specific and anomaly-specific prompts, and a temporal module to detect and categorize both seen and unseen anomalies
+summary: A novel framework (PLOVAD) leveraging prompt tuning on large-scale pretrained image-based vision-language models for open vocabulary video anomaly detection, incorporating domain-specific and anomaly-specific prompts, and a temporal module to detect and categorize both seen and unseen anomalies